-The University has installed emergency Blue Light Phones which are strategically placed in public areas.
-These phones can be found outside of buildings such as residence hall complexes and administration buildings.
+The University has installed emergency Blue Light Phones which are strategically placed throughout our campus.
+These phones can be found outside of residence hall complexes, parking lots and administration buildings.
 They are to be used when immediate police assistance is needed.
 Pressing the red button on the Blue Light Phone, a user can communicate directly with the HU-SOCC.
-The phone location will be digitally displayed to a police dispatcher, indicating the user's location and where to dispatch an officer for assistance.
+The phone location will be digitally displayed to a police dispatcher, indicating the user's location and where to dispatch an officer to provide assistance.